What are conjunctions? Conjunctions join words or groups of words together. The most common ones are and, or, and but.

 The comma before the conjunction is called an Oxford Comma.
 Some people consider the Oxford Comma to be a waste of ink, while others strongly campaign for its inclusion.
 In general terms, the Oxford Comma is more common in the US than it is in the UK (despite it being called the Oxford Comma).

 There is another quirk.
 On occasion, it may be appropriate to use a comma with the conjunction in a simple list (even a list with just two list items).
 This could be for the sake of tidiness or to eliminate ambiguity.
-(This topic is also covered in the lesson Commas in Lists.)
+For example:

 STARTING A SENTENCE WITH A CONJUNCTION